Bay leaves are a fixture in the cooking of many European cuisines (particularly those of the Mediterranean), as well as in North America.

 In India, black cardamom seeds are often an important component of the Indian spice mixture garam masala.
 Black cardamom is also commonly used in savory dal and rice dishes.

-China, the pods are used for long-braised meat dishes, particularly in the cuisine of the central-western province of Sichuan.
+In China, the pods are used for long-braised meat dishes, particularly in the cuisine of the central-western province of Sichuan.

 The pods are also often used in Vietnam, they are used as an ingredient in the broth for noodle soup.